 Above: (Back left): Ricardo Casine-Bell, Mariah Johnson, Miguel Tovar and David Sibert; (Front left) Will Siglin, William Huynh, Kara Kieffer, Taylor Clayborn, Lauren Britt and Kaylee Wiskus

-Students in the President's Leadership Class at Northeastern State University are coordinating "Tahlequah's Got Talent: Vocal Edition" as a fundraiser event to benefit Tahlequah Area Habitat for Humanity and the NSU Foundation Scholarship Fund.
-The event will take place at 6:00 p.m., Friday, April 20, 2018, in the Webb Auditorium on the NSU campus.
-Contestants wishing to participate in the event are required to preregister and pay a $25 non-refundable registration fee.
-The deadline to enter is April 18.
-Registration forms and tickets to attend the talent event are available at the Habitat office, 816 South College Avenue, and the Chamber of Commerce, 123 East Delaware Street.
+Students in the President's Leadership Class at Northeastern State University coordinated the "Tahlequah's Got Talent: Vocal Edition" fundraiser event to benefit Tahlequah Area Habitat for Humanity and the NSU Foundation Scholarship Fund.
+The event, which took place on April 20, 2018, in the Webb Auditorium on the NSU campus, was a great success.
+Thank you President's Leadership Class!

 Our Care-A-Vaners working on House #25 in March 2018 pause for a photo.